gdbroman/broman.blog/about.md

 That no one really knows what's going on.
 We just vary in our ability to pretend we do.
 But really...no one does.

-This has made me freer to try new things and more daring to ask stupid questions.
+This has made me freer to try new things and more willing to look stupid.